History of Poland during the Jagiellonian dynasty: Notes

-Notesa.This is true especially regarding legislative matters and legal framework.
+a.This is true especially regarding legislative matters and legal framework.
 Despite the restrictions the nobility imposed on the monarchs, the Polish kings had never become figureheads.
 In practice they wielded considerable executive power, up to and including the last king, Stanisław August Poniatowski.
 Some were at times even accused of absolutist tendencies, and it may be for the lack of sufficiently strong personalities or favorable circumstances that none of the kings had succeeded in significant and lasting strengthening of the monarchy.b.
 13 in Greater Poland, 59 in Lesser Poland, 32 in Mazovia, and 153 in Red Ruthenia.